b-z-l/Bottle-Sensor/docs/SOP.md

 **Total w/o battery or USB charger**             |    **$39**|

-**Note:** The Shinyei PPD42 is sensitive to small fluctuations in voltage, so using quality power supply components is recommended.
+**Note:** The Shinyei PPD42 is sensitive to small fluctuations in voltage.
 Because the quality of USB chargers vary widely it is recommended to use a USB battery or charger from a major manufacturer.
 [See here for more information on USB charger quality](http://www.righto.com/2012/10/a-dozen-usb-chargers-in-lab-apple-is.html).

 ## Software